rahiel/telegram-send/README.md

 [Supervisor][] controls and monitors processes.
 It can start processes at boot, restart them if they fail and also report on their status.
-[Supervisor-alert][] is a simple plugin for supervisor that sends messages on process state updates to an arbitrary program.
+[Supervisor-alert][] is a simple plugin for Supervisor that sends messages on process state updates to an arbitrary program.
 Using it with telegram-send (by using the `--telegram` option), you can receive notifications whenever one of your processes exits.